learn-co-students/react-pokemon-searcher-nyc01-seng-ft-082420/README.md

 single responsibility functions.
 We want our react app to be clean, easy to read and understand, and of course, easy to to debug, or even add more features to later.

+#######
+  1.√ Creat an index display for pokemon cards
+    2.√ render each pokemon name, picture and hp in their cards 3.√ when the card is clicked toggle between fron and back of the card

+  4.√ Allow users to search a pokemon by name (it should narrow down the cards shown in the page) 5.Add a new pokemon without having the page refresh